thirukkural2022/obedparla.com/drafts/mental-models-part-1.md

 --- A box ---

-The box contains all of its own information within its walls, as well as all its children.
+The box contains all of its information within its walls, as well as all its children.

-A box, like a box in the real world, can have other boxes inside of it and these boxes can in turn contain more boxes.
-In this way each box/component must have a single parent, and a parent can have many children.
+A box, like a box in the real world, can have other boxes inside of it and these boxes can, in turn, contain more boxes.
+In this way, each box/component must have a single parent, and a parent can have many children.

 The boxes are self-contained, semi-permeable.
 They never leak anything from inside to outside, but they can use information from the outside as if it was